Forest-Protocols/safe-scan-provider/docs/openapi-spec.md

 ## Quickstart

 We use [OpenAPI Specification version 3.0](https://spec.openapis.org/oas/v3.0.0.html).
-You can define your endpoints using either JSON or YAML format and place it under `data` directory.
+You can define your endpoints using either JSON or YAML format and place it under the `data` directory.

 - If an endpoint supports multiple methods, they will be listed in the CLI as `<path>-<method>`.
 For example, if your `query` path supports both `POST` and `GET`, the CLI will recognize two commands: `query-get` and `query-post`.
 - If an endpoint expects a request body, the properties within that body will be available as `--body.<property_name>` in the CLI.
 If the body is a primitive type (array, number, or string), it will be accessible via `--body`.